 Worship Services by Facebook Live Streaming

-Worship services inside our church building are suspended effective March 17th through the end of July 2020, subject to re-evaluation on July 20, 2020.
-Please join us online at our CPFUMC Facebook page where we are live streaming our worship services on Sunday mornings at 10:00 am.
-If you cannot make the live streaming event, we are planning to save a video recording of the service and have it available for viewing on our Facebook page.
-Scroll down the Facebook page until you come to a section called Posts.
+Worship services inside our church building are suspended effective March 17th into 2021, subject to re-evaluation in 2021.
+Please join us online at our CPFUMC Facebook Home page where we are live streaming our worship services on Sunday mornings at 10:00 am.
+If you cannot make the live streaming event, we will save a video recording of the service and have it available for viewing on our Facebook Home page.
+Scroll down our Facebook Home page until you come to a video of the live-streamed worship service.
 On Sundays at 10:00 AM, you will find our worship service live and in progress there.
 Click the Play arrow over the still video image to join the live stream in progress.
-After worship services are over, a recorded video will be available for viewing on our Facebook page and also on our church website at https://cpfumc.org/find-out-whats-happening#livestreamingvideos.
+After worship services are over, a recorded video will be available for viewing both on our Facebook page and also on our church website at https://cpfumc.org/find-out-whats-happening#livestreamingvideos.

 Based on feedback received so far, those listening on a smartphone should use consider using earbuds or put their phone in speaker-phone mode if they cannot hear the service very well.
 Those listening on a laptop should ensure that their sound is turned up using the sound controls in their computer operating system.
 See here for Windows 10 instructions.
 We are also making improvements to the live streaming sound as we are able.